 When conveying information orally, doctors and other medical staff should:

 - Encourage open communication with patients, including encouraging patients to ask questions

 - Only communicate key points, avoiding excessive information

 - Speak slowly and avoid medical jargon

 - Use analogies that patients can relate to

 - Read their handouts with the patient, highlighting and circling important parts

 Information provided by doctors is only one aspect of all patient-doctor communications.
-The voice of the patient must also be heard.
+The doctor must listen to the patient.
 Since a patient’s story is critical for a proper diagnosis, it’s essential that doctors listen carefully to the patient.
 Unfortunately, many doctors find it hard to listen intently.
 Studies have shown that doctors are interrupting patients just 12 seconds into their opening statements describing their symptoms and issues – both in emergency departments and in primary care offices.

 Doctors and patients might not be on the same page.

 What if the patient and doctor are not in sync with what is being discussed?
 It turns out that is happening more than it should.
 A study asked doctors to complete a survey about a recent patient visit, noting what they believed their patients thought was the cause, meaning, treatment and control of their conditions.
 This information is critical, yet patients and doctors were frequently not on the same page!
 The doctors’ perceptions of their patients’ beliefs were significantly different than what the patients thought.
 Interestingly, doctors expected their patients’ beliefs to be more aligned with their own beliefs.